-Some people want the court to make orders legal decision making and parenting time with regard to their common children, spousal maintenance, division of property and apportionment of debts, and other relief typically granted in a dissolution of marriage action, but do not desire that the marriage be permanently dissolved.
-In such cases, the person may seek a decree of legal separation.
+Some people want the court to make orders legal decision-making and parenting time with regard to their common children, spousal maintenance, division of property and apportionment of debts, and other relief typically granted in a dissolution of marriage action, but do not desire that the marriage be permanently dissolved.
+In such cases, the person may seek a decree of legal separation in Arizona.

 If one of the parties to the marriage initiates action for legal separation, the non-initiating party has an additional option of asking that the court grant a dissolution of marriage rather than a legal separation.
 If the non-initiating party does so, the court is obliged to treat the case as one for dissolution of marriage and proceed forward on that basis.